redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

 In this route, we're specifying a field we want to filter on and a value that it needs to equal.
-The field name in the call to `.where` is the name of the field specified in our `Schema`.
-This field was defined as a `string`.
-This matters because the type of the field determines what methods are available to match it.
+The field name in the call to `.where()` is the name of the field specified in our schema.
+This field was defined as a `string`, which matters because the type of the field determines the methods that are available query it.

-In the case of a `string`, there's just `.equals`.
-But, this is aliased as `.eq`, `.equal`, and `.equalTo`.
-And you can add some syntactic sugar with `.is` and `.does` to make code like:
+In the case of a `string`, there's just `.equals()`, which will query against the value of the entire string.
+This is aliased as `.eq()`, `.equal()`, and `.equalTo()` for your convenience.
+You can even add a little more syntactic sugar with calls to `.is` and `.does` that really don't do anything but make your code pretty.
+Like this:

 ```javascript
 const persons = await personRepository.search().where('lastName').is.equalTo(lastName).return.all()
 const persons = await personRepository.search().where('lastName').does.equal(lastName).return.all()
 ```

-You can also invert the match with a call to `.not`:
+You can also invert the query with a call to `.not`:

 ```javascript
 const persons = await personRepository.search().where('lastName').is.not.equalTo(lastName).return.all()
 const persons = await personRepository.search().where('lastName').does.not.equal(lastName).return.all()
 ```

-In all these cases, the call to `.return.all` executes the query we build between it and the call to `.search`.
+In all these cases, the call to `.return.all()` executes the query we build between it and the call to `.search()`.
 We can search on other field types as well.
-Let's add some routes for searching on a `number` and a `boolean` field:
+Let's add some routes to search on a `number` and a `boolean` field:

 ```javascript
 router.get('/old-enough-to-drink-in-america', async (req, res) => {